 - Must make sense in the context of the research.

 - Should not be long lists of activities, but rather should be focused and integrated with the research activities.

 - May be a balance between existing evidence-based practices and innovative methods and approaches.

 - Includes formal evaluation.

-This free tool will help you develop a strong Broader Impact statement through a five-step process that outlines the important points to include in your statement.
+These free tools can help you develop a strong Broader Impact statement through a five-step process that outlines the important points to include in your statement.

 ND EPSCoR has developed a whitepaper which details the BI interests and needs of the four primarily undergraduate institutions and the five tribal colleges in ND.

 NDSU faculty and staff are already engaging in a diverse range of BI activities.
 To connect with these existing programs, view this list of BI activities at NDSU.